Stories from the Wadiz Partner Business Team, Part 1.

 Which brands would you like to collaborate with in the future?

 Jang Yoon-ji: I hope anyone who is confident in their product will join us.
-If you’re thinking, “This product is really great, but I don’t know how to promote it,” we can work together from the perspective of both a Wadiz official partner and a supporter to develop a better strategy.
+If you’re thinking, “This product is really great, but I don’t know how to promote it,” come join us.
+Together, we can brainstorm solutions from the perspective of both a Wadiz official partner and a supporter to create an even better story.

 Yoo Cho-eum: I think this would be a great fit for product planners who are looking for a fresh perspective on their products.
 As an official Wadiz partner, we offer makers new insights into their products.

-Jung Jae-beom: If you’re looking at the Wadiz product page and wondering, “How on earth do I make something like this?”—you’ve come to the right place.
-We’re here to actively help bring the ideas in your head to life.
+Jung Jae-beom: If you’re looking at the Wadiz product page and wondering, “How on earth do you make something like this?”—you’ve come to the right place.
+We’re here to help bring the ideas in your head to life.

-From left to right: Lee Hye-jin, Jung Jae-beom, Jang Yoon-ji, and Team Leader Yoo Cho-eum
+From left to right: Lee Hye-jin, Jeong Jae-beom, Jang Yoon-ji, and Team Leader Yoo Cho-eum

 Want to meet the Wadiz Partner Business Team, a reliable team builder for makers?